kowainik/relude/README.md

 This section describes what you need to change to make your code compile with `relude`.

-1. Enable `-XOverloadedStrings` extension by default for your project.
+1. Enable the `-XOverloadedStrings` extension by default for your project.
-2. Since `head`, `tail`, `last` and `init` work for `NonEmpty` you should refactor your code in one of the described below ways:
+2. Since `head`, `tail`, `last` and `init` work for `NonEmpty` you should refactor your code in one of the described ways below:
    1. Change `[a]` to `NonEmpty a` where it makes sense.
    2. Use functions which return `Maybe`.
 There is the `viaNonEmpty` function for this.
       And you can use it like `viaNonEmpty last l`.